The Legal Stuff

 To continue browsing through mindedboggle.com, we recommend you to read through this T&Cs page and agree to our Disclaimer.

-The website and content are created by individuals from the Minded Boggle Community who have experienced mental health challenges and want to inspire others to strive towards a brighter future.
+The website and content are created by individuals from the Minded Boggle Community, based in the UK, who have experienced mental health challenges and want to inspire others to strive towards a brighter future.

 While we don't have professional training, we have something equally valuable, real-life experiences that we have been able to overcome.
 Our expertise comes from living through mental struggles rather than from a traditional educational background.